Haiti honors earthquake victims after 12 years - ExBulletin

 Without peace, he said, Haiti cannot rebuild its economy or democratic institutions, open schools or hold general elections scheduled for later this year.

 “January 12th is a good time to ask ourselves where we want to go with our country,” Henry said.
-“This is not the time to keep fighting.”
+It’s not time to keep fighting.”

-Copyright © 2022 Associated Press.
-All rights reserved.
-This material may not be published, broadcast, written or redistributed.

 Sources